 - 1. Select the checkbox for the panel first. - 2.
 Select one or more fonts you want to unembed in the Embedded fonts list, and click the Unembed>> button to add the fonts to the Fonts to unembed list.
-If you do not want to embed subsets of the embedded fonts, uncheck the Subset all embedded fonts option. - 3.
+If you want to only embed the characters (a subset of a font) used in the document, select the Subset all embedded fonts option. - 3.
 (Optional) To remove the added fonts from the Fonts to unembed list, select the font and click the <<Retain button.
 If you don't want to unembed any font in the document, select Do not unembed any font.